-APPROPRIATIONS-CAPITAL

-APPROPRIATIONS-ELEMENTARY & SECONDARY EDUCATION

-APPROPRIATIONS-GENERAL SERVICES

-APPROPRIATIONS-HIGHER EDUCATION

-APPROPRIATIONS-HUMAN SERVICES

-APPROPRIATIONS-PUBLIC SAFETY

-CHILD CARE ACCESSIBILITY & EARLY CHILDHOOD EDUCATION

-CITIES & VILLAGES

-CONSUMER PROTECTION

-COUNTIES & TOWNSHIPS

-CYBERSECURITY, DATA ANALYTICS, & IT (INFORMATION

-TECHNOLOGY)

-ECONOMIC OPPORTUNITY & EQUITY

-ELEMENTARY & SECONDARY EDUCATION: SCHOOL CURRICULUM & POLICIES

-ELEMENTARY & SECONDARY EDUCATION: ADMINISTRATION,

-LICENSING, & CHARTER SCHOOLS

-ENERGY & ENVIRONMENT

-EXECUTIVE

-FINANCIAL INSTITUTIONS

-HEALTH CARE AVAILABILITY & ACCESSIBILITY

-HEALTH CARE LICENSES

-HIGHER EDUCATION

-HUMAN SERVICES

-INSURANCE

-JUDICIARY - CIVIL

-JUDICIARY - CRIMINAL

-LABOR & COMMERCE

-MENTAL HEALTH

-PERSONNEL & PENSIONS

-PRESCRIPTION DRUG AFFORDABILITY & ACCESSIBILITY

-PUBLIC UTILITIES

-REVENUE & FINANCE

-STATE GOVERNMENT ADMINISTRATION

-TRANSPORTATION: REGULATION, ROADS & BRIDGES

-TRANSPORTATION: VEHICLES & SAFETY

-12. Members and Officers of Standing Committees.
-Except for temporary appointments authorized by Rule 10, the members of each standing committee shall be appointed for the term by the Speaker and the Minority Leader.
-The Speaker, at his or her discretion, shall appoint a Chairperson or Co-Chairpersons.
-The Speaker may appoint any member as a Chairperson or Co-Chairperson of a standing committee, subject to Rule 10(b).
-If the Chairperson or Co-Chairperson is a member of the majority or minority leadership or the Chairperson or Minority Spokesperson of any other standing committee or of a special committee, the member shall receive no additional stipend or compensation for serving as Chairperson or Co-Chairperson of the standing committee.
-For purposes of Section 1 of the General Assembly Compensation Act (25 ILCS 115/1), one Co-Chairperson of a standing committee shall be considered "Chairman" and the other shall be considered "Minority Spokesman" unless both Co-Chairpersons are members of the majority caucus.
-The Speaker shall appoint the remaining standing committee members of the majority caucus (one of whom the Speaker may designate as Vice-Chairperson), and the Minority Leader shall appoint the remaining standing committee members of the minority caucus (one of whom the Minority Leader may designate as Minority Spokesperson), except that if the standing committee has Co-Chairpersons from different political parties, the standing committee shall not have a Minority Spokesperson.
-In that case, the Minority Leader shall appoint the minority caucus members to the standing committee, except the Co-Chairperson from the minority caucus, who shall be appointed by the Speaker.
-Appointments are effective upon the delivery of appropriate correspondence from the respective leader to the Clerk, regardless of whether the House is in session, and shall remain effective for the duration of the term, subject to Rule 10(d).
-The Clerk shall journalize the appointments.
-Committees may conduct business when a majority of the total number of committee members has been appointed.
+1 APPROPRIATIONS-ELEMENTARY & SECONDARY EDUCATION

+2 APPROPRIATIONS-GENERAL SERVICES

+3 APPROPRIATIONS-HEALTH AND HUMAN SERVICES

+4 APPROPRIATIONS-HIGHER EDUCATION

+5 APPROPRIATIONS HUMAN SERVICES

+6 APPROPRIATIONS-PUBLIC SAFETY

+7 CHILD CARE ACCESSIBILITY & EARLY CHILDHOOD EDUCATION

+8 CITIES & VILLAGES

+9 CONSUMER PROTECTION

+10 COUNTIES & TOWNSHIPS

+11 CYBERSECURITY, DATA ANALYTICS, & IT (INFORMATION

+12 TECHNOLOGY)

+13 ECONOMIC OPPORTUNITY & EQUITY

+14 ELEMENTARY & SECONDARY EDUCATION: ADMINISTRATION,

+15 LICENSING, & CHARTER SCHOOLS

+16 ELEMENTARY & SECONDARY EDUCATION: SCHOOL CURRICULUM &

+17 POLICIES

+18 ENERGY & ENVIRONMENT

+19 ETHICS & ELECTIONS

+20 EXECUTIVE

+21 FINANCIAL INSTITUTIONS AND LICENSING

+22 GAMING

+23 HEALTH CARE AVAILABILITY & ACCESSIBILITY

+24 HEALTH CARE LICENSES

+25 HIGHER EDUCATION

+26 HOUSING

+1 T SERVICES 1 HUMAN 2FKATCF2

+- 2 IMMIGRATION & HUMAN RIGHTS

+- 3 INSURANCE

+- 4 JUDICIARY CIVIL

+- 5 JUDICIARY CRIMINAL

+- 6 LABOR & COMMERCE

+- 7 MENTAL HEALTH & ADDICTION

+- 8 PERSONNEL & PENSIONS

+- 9 POLICE & FIRE

+- 10 PRESCRIPTION DRUG AFFORDABILITY & ACCESSIBILITY

+- 11 PUBLIC HEALTH

+- 12 PUBLIC UTILITIES

+- 13 RESTORATIVE JUSTICE

+- 14 REVENUE & FINANCE

+- 15 STATE GOVERNMENT ADMINISTRATION

+- 16 TRANSPORTATION: REGULATION, ROADS & BRIDGES

+- 17 TRANSPORTATION: VEHICLES & SAFETY

+- 18 VETERANS' AFFAIRS

+- 19 (Source: H.R.
+72, 102nd G.A.)

+- 20 (House Rule 12)

+- 21 12.
+Members and Officers of Standing Committees.
+Except

+- for temporary appointments authorized by Rule 10, the members

+- of each standing committee shall be appointed for the term by

+- 24 the Speaker and the Minority Leader, unless replaced as a

+- 25 permanent member by the appointing authority.
+The Speaker, at

+1 her discretion, shall appoint a Chairperson or 2 Co-Chairpersons.
+The Speaker may appoint any member as a Chairperson or Co-Chairperson of a standing committee, subject 3 to Rule 10(b).
+If the Chairperson or Co-Chairperson is a 5 member of the majority or minority leadership or the 6 Chairperson or Minority Spokesperson of any other standing 7 committee or of a special committee, the member shall receive 8 additional stipend or compensation for serving 9 Chairperson or Co-Chairperson of the standing committee.
+For 10 purposes of Section 1 of the General Assembly Compensation Act 11 (25 ILCS 115/1), one Co-Chairperson of a standing committee 12 shall be considered "Chairman" and the other shall be 13 considered "Minority Spokesman" unless both Co-Chairpersons are members of the majority caucus.
+The Speaker shall appoint 14 the remaining standing committee members of the majority 15 16 caucus (one of whom the Speaker may designate 17 Vice-Chairperson), and the Minority Leader shall appoint the remaining standing committee members of the minority caucus 18 (one of whom the Minority Leader may designate as Minority 19 20 Spokesperson), except that if the standing committee has Co-Chairpersons from different political parties, the standing 21 22 committee shall not have a Minority Spokesperson.
+In that 23 case, the Minority Leader shall appoint the minority caucus members to the standing committee, except the Co-Chairperson 24 from the minority caucus, who shall be appointed by the 25 26 Speaker.
+Appointments are effective upon the delivery of